Avik-Das-567/Facial-Expression-Recognition-PyTorch/README.md

 ## Results

 The model is trained for 15 epochs.
 The best validation checkpoint is saved whenever validation loss improves.
-The strongest validation loss observed in the notebook occurs at epoch 14:
+The lowest validation loss observed in the notebook occurs at epoch 14:

 | Epoch | Training Loss | Training Accuracy | Validation Loss | Validation Accuracy | Checkpoint Saved |
 | ---: | ---: | ---: | ---: | ---: | --- |